-Corporate Network Survival Guide - How to connect with another Wifi router with the same SSID
+Corporate Network Survival Guide - How to Connect with Another WiFi Router with the Same SSID

-1. Forcing connecting with BSSID
+1. Forcing Connection with BSSID

 $ netsh wlan show interface